 • The referenced requiredDecision or requiredInput element is well-formed.

-• The Decision element that contains the instance of InformationRequirement is not in the requirement subgraph of the referenced requiredknowledge element, if this InformationRequirement element references one.
+• A Decision element that contains the instance of InformationRequirement is not in the requirement subgraph of the referenced requiredknowledge element, if this InformationRequirement element references one.

 • The referenced requiredDecision or requiredInput element is defined in the same decision model or in an imported decision model.